Sticky Icon

 Overview

-Osteoarthritis (OA), known in Ayurveda as Sandhigata Vata (sandhi=joint), occurs due to degeneration of protective cartilage at the ends of bones over time.
-It is characterized by joint pain, stiffness, swelling, and restricted mobility.
+In Ayurveda, Osteoarthritis is known as Sandhigata Vata (Sandhi=joint, Gatavata=imbalanced Vata getting dislocated in joints).
+It develops over time due to the degeneration of the protective cartilage at bone ends.
+It is characterised by pain, stiffness, swelling, and restricted movement in the affected joints.

-Ayurveda attributes OA to a predominantly Vata dosha imbalance and depletion of Shleshak Kapha (synovial fluid).
-Aggravated Vata, caused by factors like aging, obesity, poor diet, stress, or lifestyle, accumulates in the joints, leading to dryness, stiffness, and pain.
+Ayurveda attributes Osteoarthritis to Vata dosha imbalance with the depletion of Shleshak Kapha (synovial fluid).
+Factors like aging, obesity, inadequate diet, stress, or lifestyle disturb Vata, which thereafter afflicts the joints, producing dryness, stiffness, and pain.

-Although osteoarthritis can affect any joint, it is predominantly seen in weight-bearing joints such as the knees, hips, and spine.
+Although Osteoarthritis can affect any joint, it is primarily seen in weight-bearing joints such as the knees, hips, and spine.

 Ayurveda scope